norahlo/sstave/README.md

 So far:

-#1.
-Leap Controller-SuperCollider-Fluxu
+-Leap Controller-SuperCollider-Fluxu

-#2.
-Live Coding Swarm game development tools for use with Processing and SuperCollider
+- Live Coding Swarm game development tools for use with Processing and SuperCollider

 More tools will be become available as they are created.